What’s the best way to practice? What if I’m finding a song difficult?

 Slow it down

-Use Practice mode to slow songs down.
-You can also select Pause and sing what’s on screen at your own pace.
-This helps you to build the muscle memory needed, to sing songs up to speed.
+Use Practice mode to slow songs down, all the way if needed.
+You can also select Pause and play what’s on screen at your own pace.
+This helps you to build the coordination needed to play songs up to speed.
+Speed only comes once your fingers know what to do, and that happens best when there’s not too much time pressure.

-With Auto tempo mode, Yousician reduces the speed to 50%, and then goes up or down depending on how you sing.
+With Auto tempo mode, Yousician reduces the speed to 50%, and then goes up or down depending on how you play.
 If that feels too fast, you can move the slider down to 25%.
+You can also practice with only one hand by turning off left or right from the options.

 Practice in parts